Frequently Asked Questions about Training

 Who issues the CEUs?

 Oregon residents who take specific courses for DEQ certification can obtain CEU credits through the Oregon Environmental Services Advisory Council (OESAC).
-Residents of other states or participants in our general courses can obtain CEUs through Umpqua Community College (UCC).
-UCC is accredited through the Northwest Commission on Colleges and Universities.

 I work in Oregon.
 How do I get certified by Oregon DEQ?